Nikxxx007/JsProjects/README.md

 more project are currently in progress

-Here is [site](https://www.freecodecamp.org/news/javascript-projects-for-beginners) from where i took these tusks
+Here is from where i took these [tasks](https://www.freecodecamp.org/news/javascript-projects-for-beginners)